HospitalRun/hospitalrun-server/DEPLOYMENT_GUIDE.md

 or something similar: the port `80` is in use already.
 Either find which application uses that and free the port or edit the `docker-compose.yml` and change the `"80:80"` into `"<another port which is free>:80"`.

+### Nginx container shuts down soon after being started

+Usually due to SSL configuration being incorrect.
+Either 'auto' configuration and the cert generation is failing, or 'self' and the cert files are not placed correctly.
+Viewing the container's log output should provide more info.

 # **The Data Folder**

 This folder contains all the data needed to be available should the containers be shutdown, or restarted for any reason.
 It should contain after startup, the following: